apache/drill/_docs/connect-a-data-source/035-plugin-configuration-introduction.md

 to have identical storage plugin configurations.
 You do not need to restart any of the Drillbits when you add or update a storage plugin instance.

 Use the Drill Web UI to update or add a new storage plugin.
-Launch a web browser, go to: `http://<IP address of the sandbox>:8047`, and then go to the Storage tab.
+Launch a web browser, go to: `http://<IP address or host name>:8047`, and then go to the Storage tab.

 To create and configure a new storage plugin: